-Each year we conduct three sessions and one summer camp.
+Each year we conduct three sessions and summer camp programming with Camp Best Friends.
 Sessions consists of several weeks of golf and life skills classes.
 Registration is held prior to the start of each session.
-Currently, we are heading into our last session of the 2017 Program Year.
-Registration for Session III of the 2017 Program Year opened on July 31st for New Members and will open on August 10th for Returning Members.
+Currently, we are heading into our second session of the 2018 Program Year.
+Registration for Session II of the 2018 Program Year will open on April 13th for New Members and will open on May 3rd for Returning Members.
 Please keep an eye on our website for more information and for all updates.

 About our Home Course

 John A. White Golf Course is a 9-hole regulation golf course with some of the best greens to be found in the city of Atlanta.
 There are two Par 5’s, four Par 4’s, and three Par 3’s for a total yardage of 2,842.
 The course is open to the public on a year round basis.
 The range is an excellent practice facility with several marked target greens, a bunker and a putting green.
 For hours and fees, click on John A. White Golf Course.

 The First Tee of Atlanta’s mission is to positively impact the lives of Atlanta’s young people by providing learning facilities and educational programs that promote character development and life-enhancing values through the game of golf.

 The organization works to instill the following First Tee Nine Core Values in each participant: